tiramiseb/awesomeshop/README.rst

 AwesomeShop
 ===========

+AwesomeShop is a light and fast e-boutique webapp, using modern techniques to achieve these goals.

-AwesomeShop is an e-boutique webapp written in Python.
+AwesomeShop is written in Javascript/AngularJS and Python.

 AweshomeShop uses the following awesome tools: